elastos/Elastos.Community/ElastosBountyProgram/front-end/media/cr/brochures.md

 ## Brochures

-There are currently no brochures ready, as they are created they will be added here
+?> There are currently no Cyber Republic specific brochures ready, as they are created they will be added here

+---

 ### Tasks to Create Brochures